airbytehq/terraform-provider-airbyte/docs/resources/source_s3.md

 - `buffer_size` (Number) Perform read buffering when deserializing individual column chunks.
 By default every group column will be loaded fully to memory.
 This option can help avoid out-of-memory errors if your data is particularly wide.
 - `columns` (List of String) If you only want to sync a subset of the columns from the file(s), add the columns you want here as a comma-delimited list.
 Leave it empty to sync all columns.
 - `filetype` (String) must be one of ["parquet"]

+<a id="nestedatt--configuration--provider"></a>
+### Nested Schema for `configuration.provider`

+Optional:

+- `aws_access_key_id` (String) In order to access private Buckets stored on AWS S3, this connector requires credentials with the proper permissions.
+If accessing publicly available data, this field is not necessary.
+- `aws_secret_access_key` (String) In order to access private Buckets stored on AWS S3, this connector requires credentials with the proper permissions.
+If accessing publicly available data, this field is not necessary.
+- `bucket` (String) Name of the S3 bucket where the file(s) exist.
+- `endpoint` (String) Endpoint to an S3 compatible service.
+Leave empty to use AWS.
+- `path_prefix` (String) By providing a path-like prefix (e.g. myFolder/thisTable/) under which all the relevant files sit, we can optimize finding these in S3.
+This is optional but recommended if your bucket contains many folders/files which you don't need to replicate.
+- `start_date` (String) UTC date and time in the format 2017-01-25T00:00:00Z.
+Any file modified before this date will not be replicated.